Volunteer at Gammelgården Museum of Scandia! There are many ways to share your talents:

 Help in the Butik.
 Arrange and style merchandise; assist customers in finding just the right item to remember their time at Gammelgården; and complete transactions.
 Contact Linnea in the Butik for more information at 651-433-5053.

 Be on the Gammelgården Garden Team.
 Prepare, plant, and weed the museum’s vegetable, fruit, and herb garden; medicinal garden; and dye garden.
-Contact Ann for more information at media@gammelgardenmuseum.org.
+Contact Brittany for more information at volunteer@gammelgardenmuseum.org.

-Assist with events such as the Open House, Memorial Day Program, Midsommardagen, Spelmansstämman, Taco Daze, Running of the Meatballs, Annie’s Coffee Parties, and Luciadagen.
+Assist with events such as the Open House, Midsommardagen, Spelmansstämman, Taco Daze, Running of the Meatballs, Annie’s Coffee Parties, and Luciadagen.
 Help with set-up and take-down, food, and activities.

 To help with the demonstrations and children’s activities, see the “Assist with Children’s Programs” sign-up above.

-Fill out the forms below to be added to our mailing lists.
+Fill out the forms below to be added to our e-mail list.

 Subscribe to Kul News